 Secure cloud national intelligence sharing

-DEPARTMENT OF THE TREASURY (TREASURY): A modernized Treasury network to identify overseas threats to economy
+DEPARTMENT OF THE TREASURY (TREASURY): A modernized Treasury network to identify overseas threats to the economy

-Challenge: Treasury’s Treasury Foreign Intelligence Network (TFIN) is used to share classified information with other agencies.
+Treasury’s Treasury Foreign Intelligence Network (TFIN) is used to share classified information with other agencies.
 Treasury’s bureaus and subagencies rely on the network to identify overseas threats to America’s economy and evaluate the impact of foreign sanctions.
-TFIN has suffered service disruptions, which often occur when the system is most used or under threat.
-Currently, the network is vulnerable to major power disruptions from the local power grid, maintaining the hardware-intensive system is cost-ineffective, and hosting TFIN locally is not aligned with performance and security best practices.
+Historically TFIN suffered unanticipated service disruptions, which often occurred when the system was under heavy use.
+Prior to modernization, the network was vulnerable to major power disruptions from the local power grid, maintaining the hardware-intensive system was cost-ineffective, and hosting TFIN locally was not aligned with performance and security best practices.

-Approach: With TMF support, Treasury is transitioning to a hybrid cloud solution for a robust IT infrastructure and secure, decentralized network.
-Treasury is working to:
+With TMF support, Treasury transitioned to a hybrid cloud solution for a robust IT infrastructure and secure, decentralized network.
+Accomplishments include:

-- Establish a contract with an enterprise cloud service accredited for classified workloads
+- Establishing a contract with an enterprise cloud service provider accredited for classified workloads improving productivity and resilience.

-- Migrate critical applications to a cloud provider for enhanced stability, processing, analytics, storage, and network cloud services
+- Migrating critical applications to a cloud provider for enhanced stability, processing, analytics, storage, and network cloud services.

-- Adopt a Software as a Service virtual desktop solution
+- Transitioning to a Software as a Service virtual desktop solution.

 - Investment start: 02/2023